Search results for

 The latest iPhone SE has the same body as its predecessor but sports a faster chipset, more RAM, and a bigger battery.

-The 2022 version of the iPhone SE is a worthy competitor in this space, considering its $429 launch price.
+The 2022 version of the iPhone SE is a worthy competitor in this space, considering its $429 price.
 It supports wireless charging, has water resistance, and sports the high-end A15 Bionic chipset.
 This processor is the same found on the non-pro versions of the iPhone 14, and unsurprisingly, it managed to beat Android’s best in our benchmarks (at launch).

 As for the iPhone SE camera, it performs very well.
 However, you only get one rear sensor, which doesn’t give you the flexibility you get with something like the Galaxy A54 5G and its three cameras.
 Regardless, the iPhone SE 2022 is still among the best budget camera phones in the market, because the little it can do, it does very well.
 Images are crisp, color reproduction is spot-on, and the camera app is dead simple to use.

 The phone is not without issues, though.
 Its design is quite dated, and the screen is small and offers a low resolution.
-Not to mention it is getting a bit old now.
+Not to mention, it is getting a bit old now.

 What makes it stand out?